 Getting a list of and information on child care facilities

-You may contact you local Child Care Information Services agency for resource and referral services.
-Your CCIS agency can assist you in finding a facility that meets your needs.
+You may contact your local Early Learning Resource Center for resource and referral services.
+Your ELRC can assist you in finding a facility that meets your needs.
 You can also find a listing of regulated child care providers through the Online Child Care Provider Search.
-To request information regarding a facility’s certification or registration history, current certification status, and verified complaint history you may contact the Regional Child Development Office or review a facilities history Online.
+To request information regarding a facility’s certification or registration history, current certification status, and verified complaint history you may contact the Regional Child Development Office or review a facility’s history online.

 Making a complaint or reporting a facility that is operating illegally without a department license.